SafeOR-Gym: A Benchmark Suite for Safe Reinforcement Learning Algorithms on Practical Operations Research Problems: Problem Environment Description

 Energy-intensive chemical processes leverage Demand Response (DR) to adjust electricity usage in response to price fluctuations, typically optimizing production on a rolling basis using forecasted demand and electricity prices.
 However, optimizing production scheduling alone can be detrimental, as it neglects the operational condition of essential equipment.
 Recent studies have addressed this by integrating condition-based maintenance into production optimization, notably for Air Separation Units (ASUs) \citep{Xenos2016Operational}, and natural gas plants \citep{Huang2020Multistage}.

 In this study, we model an Air Separation Unit (ASU) comprising three compressors tasked with meeting aggregated gaseous nitrogen (GAN) and oxygen (GOX) demand over a 31‑day episode, leveraging a deterministic 30‑day rolling forecast of electricity prices and demands.
 Each day, the agent decides for each compressor whether to operate—producing at a chosen output level—or to undergo maintenance, incurring downtime and resetting its operational state.
 If total production falls short of demand, the deficit is met through external purchases at a fixed (though inflated) price.
 The objective is to minimize total operating expense—comprising electricity costs, downtime losses, and external purchase costs—by optimally trading off short‑term production gains against long‑term equipment health.
+The base environment, which is completely deterministic, is termed \texttt{SchedMaintEnv-v0}.
+To further resemble real‐world operations, we introduce uncertainty in compressor failure times.
+We refer to our stochastic variant of the base environment as \texttt{SchedMaintEnv-v1}.
+A schematic of the environment is shown in Figure \ref{fig:ISM_schematic}.